JTSTAM02/react-random-restaurant/app/src/pseudocode.md

 ## Solutions
-- My componenets will be broken down into separate React files.
-One for card design, one for accordion design, one for API call, one for nav bar (will include Menu), one for Menu Display
+- My componenets will be broken down into separate React files:
+  * One defaul called Menu,
+  * one for card design,
+  * one for accordion design,
+  * one for nav bar (will include Menu),
+  * one for Menu Display(RenderMenu)

 - Arrange them into separate files with App,js importing rest of the files
-- Fetch data through component called FetchData
+- Fetch data through Axios API call (see example code below)
 - Display data through componenet called RenderMenu
-- use SetState to....
+- use SetState to manage State
 ## Procedural

 ### Begin
 ### Init
+- Create Componenets
+- Organize components by wireframe design
+- Build UI without any dynamic elements
+- Identify where state should do
+- Add state